Startup B-Words Lots to Learn from Single Words

 Brainstorming (creativity): Getting a group together of committed or uncommitted people to do formal brainstorming around an issue you’re struggling with.
 See Brainstorming among the Venture Founders Tools.

-Breakeven (loss or profit): Calculating the breakeven point: at the start profit seems the goal, but having a positive cash balance is what keeps you in business—focus of getting there safely.
+Breakeven (loss or profit): Breakeven Analysis calculates the breakeven point: at the start profit seems the goal, but having a positive cash balance is what keeps you in business—focus of getting there safely.

 Brownbagging (meeting): Discussing ideas over a sandwich lunch with no formal agenda.
 Normally brownbagging involves blue-sky thinking or brainstorming.
 The subject is clear, but the objective not.